kubedb/docs/docs/guides/mysql/replication-mode-transform/overview/index.md

 7. Then the `KubeDB` ops-request operator will transform replication mode to reach the expected replication mode defined in the `MySQLOpsRequest` CR.

-8. After the successful transformation of replication mode of the related PetSet Pods, the `KubeDB` ops-request operator updates the new replication mode in the `MySQL` object to reflect the updated state.

-9. After the successful transformation of replication mode of the `MySQL`, the `KubeDB` ops-request operator resumes the `MySQL` object so that the `KubeDB` provisioner operator resumes its usual operations.
+8. After the successful transformation of replication mode of the MySQL database, the `KubeDB` ops-request operator updates the new replication mode in the `MySQL` object to reflect the updated state.
+After that, the `KubeDB` ops-request operator resumes the `MySQL` object so that the `KubeDB` provisioner operator resumes its usual operations.

 In the next docs, we are going to show a step-by-step guide on transform replication mode of various MySQL database using `MySQLOpsRequest` CRD.